emca-it/OP5-Documentation/nsclient/docs/howto/nrpe.md

 If you when you configured NSClient above set this globally you are already set to go.
 If not the key you need to change is the `allowed hosts`.
 There is no password for NRPE.

--   `allowed hosts` = A list of addresses that is allowed to ask questions (i.e. your Nagios ip).
+-   `allowed hosts` = A list of addresses that is allowed to ask questions (i.e. your OP5 ip).
-  The result should look like this (assuming your Nagios server ip address is 10.0.0.2):
+  The result should look like this (assuming your OP5 server ip address is 10.0.0.2):

 ```
 [/settings/default]